b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Let's look at it from a slightly different perspective.

-Do you remember that in **A2** we stated that the probability of getting gamete `A` is
+Do you remember that in **A2** we stated that the probability of getting gamete `A` is $\frac{1}{2}$ and the probability of getting gamete `B` is $\frac{1}{2}$?
-$\frac{1}{2}$ and the probability of getting gamete `B` is $\frac{1}{2}$?
 And do you remember that in primary school we learned that fractions can be added one to another?
 Let's see will that do us any good here.

 $P(A\ or\ B) = P(A) + P(B) = \frac{1}{2} + \frac{1}{2} = \frac{2}{2} = 1$

-Interesting, the answer (and calculations) are (virtually) the same despite slightly different reasoning.
+Interesting, the answer (and calculations) are (virtually) the same despite a slightly different reasoning.
 So it seems that in this case the probabilities can be added.
 \
 \
 \